 - Receiving temperature of potentially hazardous food must be 5°C or below; or 60°C or above.
 Receiving temperature of frozen food shall be -18°C or below.

 - Where necessary, laboratory tests should be made to establish fitness for use

-- Packaged raw material must be checked for expiry date/best before/use by date,
+- The packaged raw material must be checked for expiry date/best before/use by date,

 - Ingredients containing allergens should be clearly identified & stored to prevent cross contamination

-- shells shall not be cracked, dispose cracked eggs
+- shells shall not be cracked, dispose of cracked eggs

 - store in chiller until they are needed at room temperature they must be sued and replenished daily